 Are you Competently Courageous?

-Last month, I was in a meeting as I muttered under my breath, 'let me say something,' after I had made several attempts to speak my mind and contribute an important point.
+Last month, I was in a meeting where I had made several attempts to speak my mind and contribute an important point.
 They seemed to be selecting my battles, not me.
 When they finally let me have a turn at the mic because I was persistent, I could see their faces of disbelief.
 I recorded the moment on my phone.
 They didn't want to hear my point of view as they were determined to continue down the same path and sadly, as I know, get the same result.
 I wanted to play it back for myself so I could be 100% sure that I had communicated my thoughts clearly, succinctly, and with the passion that was needed in the moment, no more, no less.
 I wanted to play back my competence.
 I knew I had the courage.